 Don’t Throw Out the Baby with Bathwater

 The gist of it is that even if one is living in an orderly and peaceful society, because human society always grows and evolves, new generations have different needs.
-Even the very order, the very establishment that brought peace needs to make adjustments and adopt to changing needs of the new, growing, and evolving human society.
+Even the very order, the very establishment that brought peace needs to make adjustments and adopt to the changing needs of the new, growing, and evolving human society.
 Imagine that you have a plant in a glass box so that the plant is protected from all of the harsh environment outside of it.
-You give good sunlight and nutrition, but unless box adjusts to plant’s growth needs, the plant won’t be able to grow, or it will try to break out of the glass box.
+You give good sunlight and nutrition, but unless box adjusts to plant’s growth, the plant simply won’t be able to grow beyond the box, or it will try to break out.
 The very rules and order that protected the society will fall behind the growing needs of the new and if the old society keeps imposing the same rule, the order will become tyranny and oppressive.
 Since the new generation will eventually grow stronger and stronger, and finally overthrow the old, as it always has been, break free from the very glass box that it protected.
 But this leads it into deep chaos and destruction.
-The very protective shell that it had is now gone, exposing it to all of the harmful elements that exists outside of the box.
-Somehow we threw away all of the old, including the good, as well as, while throwing out the bad.
+The very protective shell that it once had is now gone, exposing it to all of the harmful elements that exists outside of the box.
+Somehow we threw away all of the old, including the good while trying to rid of the bad.
 History teaches us time and again, that not everything old is bad.
 There is good that can and should be recycled, repurposed, and adopted to fit the needs of the new.
 We should not be throwing out the baby with the bathwater, but make sure to save that baby before throwing out the nasty, disease filled bathwater.

-The incredible lesson here is that there is always good in bad, order in chaos, light in darkness, and it is utmost important to seek out the good, the order, the light, the baby, and appreciate it, lift it out, and keep it, while ignoring and rejecting the rest.
+The incredible lesson here is that there is always good in bad, order in chaos, light in darkness, and it is utmost important for us to seek out the good, the order, the light, the baby, and lift it out, appreciate it, and keep it, while ignoring and rejecting the rest.
 Just like how yin and yang symbol has an opposing dot in its own half circles.
 This is such an incredible thought process that can be applied to everything around us.
+What are the things that make us feel frustrated and angry?
+Instead of just despising it, look for the good in it, and at the least, appreciate it, and if we can somehow keep it or even protect it, the better.
 With this thinking in mind, I looked back at the very religion that rejected me.
-Although I still saw its limitations, flaws, and abuses, it contained enormous patterns of good and usefulness structures and systems for people that provided comfort, consolation, meaning and purpose for generations for thousands of years.
+Although I still saw its limitations, flaws, and abuses, it contained enormous patterns of good and useful structures and systems for people.
+It was providing comfort, consolation, meaning and purpose for people for generations, over thousands of years.
 In fact, Christianity was kept evolving, taking in all of the positive lessons of philosophy, psychology, and science along with it, thanks to those pioneers, those saints, those wise men, those martyrs, who sacrificed their lives to continue its evolution so that it serves the needs of the newer generations.
 In retrospect, we no longer burn the witches, nor condemn homosexuals to hell.
-But Christianity is providing millions of people with comfort, consolation, structure, community, and safe place to be related and appreciate each other, enabling us to further do good in society.
-I indeed learned the true lesson of finding the baby, the good, in the stinky bathwater, and not to throw him/her out with the bathwater no matter how bad the bathwater may be.
+But Christianity is providing millions of people with comfort, consolation, structure, community, and safe place to belong, to relate, and appreciate each other, enabling us to do further good in society.
+I indeed learned the true lesson of finding the baby, the good, in the stinky bathwater, and not to throw him/her out with the bathwater no matter how bad the bathwater may look.

 Lobsters and Hierarchy

 Another deep resentment I had was around the presence of hierarchy and the power structure therein.
-When we talk about hierarchy, we often talk about the power structure in society, like in job or in family, etc. We hate to be ruled and conform into something we don’t like, or at least that we cannot be the king or queen of.
+When we talk about hierarchy, we often talk about the power structure in society, like in job or in family, etc. We hate to be ruled and conform into something we don’t like or that we can control.
 Everyone in a civilized society identifies themselves within the levels and layers of the structure and act accordingly.
 Those that have more money control those with less.
-Those in higher social standing controls those in the lesser social standing.
+Those in higher social standing control those in the lesser social standing.
 And of course, you see pure human greed play out.
 It definitely feels like a jungle where strongest are the dominant and exert control over the weak.
 Except, in human society, we take it to the extreme.
-We make other fellow humans slaves and treat them lesser than animals.
-Morality is stepped over, religious beliefs are overruled or conveniently justified fit the privileged.
-It seemed that we were actually not same under God but people with money or higher social standing seemed actually be favored by God.
-When we go to museum, we see how rich and affluent people lived, not how poor people lived despite how all those beautiful buildings and art works were built due to labors of poor people.
-We don’t talk about the poor and weak, but we talk about the rich that hired and even slaved the poor.
+We make other fellow human beings slaves and treat them lesser than the animals.
+Morality is stepped over, religious beliefs are overruled or conveniently justified fit the privileged and powerful.
+It seemed that we were not same under God but people with money or higher social standing seemed actually be favored by God.
+When we visit museums, we see how rich and affluent people lived, not how poor people survived, despite how all those beautiful buildings and art works were probably builtby labors of the poor.
+We don’t talk about the poor and weak, but talk about the rich that hired and slaved the poor to their death.
 This seemed awfully unfair.

 Turned out that I needed not resent but actually learn more about the hierarchy.
-According to Professor Peterson, when he researched the lobsters which practically survived for over 300 million years and did not change that much, and share same evolutionary ancestor with humans, their main way of survival mechanism is seen via strong sense of hierarchy.
-Biggest and strongest will have the nicest place for himself, and the more stronger they get the more serotonin would get produce within their body and make them even stronger, and all females get attracted to him and mate, producing possibly the strongest lobster babies, thereby increasing the chance of survival for the specie.
+It is the ignorance that bigots the prejudice and arrogance, that, you think you know the answer.
+According to Professor Peterson, when he researched the lobsters which practically survived for over 300 million years and did not change that much, and share same evolutionary ancestor with humans, their main way of survival mechanism is their strong sense of hierarchy.
+Biggest and strongest will have the nicest place for himself, and the more stronger they get the more serotonin would get produced in their body, making the dominant even stronger, and all females get attracted to him and mate, producing possibly the strongest lobster babies, thereby increasing the chance of survival for the specie ever more slightly.
 According to Professor Peterson, one needs a society to survive, and if one is in society, hierarchy will always exist and that is really a good thing.
-Otherwise, if we don’t know where we all stand, we would be constantly fighting to determine our standing, causing unnecessary death or loss.
+Otherwise, if we don’t know where we all stand, we would constantly be in fighting to determine our standing, causing unnecessary deaths or losses.
 Therefore existence of hierarchy actually brings order.
-The more civilized the society becomes, the complex hierarchy it will form, even at multiple levels within itself.
-Everyone needs to know where they belong, the ground that they stand, and what their operating parameters are.
-Also, because we are driven to be the strongest, if we are not the strongest in one hierarchy structure, we will form other hierarchy structure elsewhere and try to be the strongest there.
-If I can’t be the CEO of the company I work for, I would try to be one in my own family.
-If that doesn’t work, I could be one in my own video game world, or my own writings, or paintings.
+The more civilized the society becomes, more complex hierarchies it will form, even multiple levels and types within itself.
+One will try to find the peak that it can own, and let everyone else know that he or she owns it, so that no one would contest.
+For example, if we are not the boss in our job, then we try to he one within the department, or in a team, or if that doesn’t work, we would turn to our hobbies like attending churches, doing volunteer work, writing books or dairies, drawing or painting, even in social media networks and video games.
 This is the basis, the modus operandi, of the civilization.
 If somehow we were to be all equal, we would always be fighting each other, try to claim to be the strongest.
 Hierarchy is a map of the known strongholds which then lessens the conflict because it doesn’t necessitate the fight.
 If we know we have the strength of 5 and others have strength of 10, we probably should not fight because it is likely that we will lose.
 In return, it allows us to live and survive.
 Wow.
 What do you know?
-The very hierarchy that I despised so much was something that enabled the civilization to hold together, bring cooperation and prosper.
+The very hierarchy that I despised so much was something that held the civilization together, not only so that it can survive, but also bring cooperation and prosper.

 Another incredible teaching from Professor Peterson that really helped me fight the existential nihilism was the notion of how complex really everything that exists in life is even how inconsequential it may seem.
-Yes, we could be seen almost non existential compared to the vast and infinite universe.
-What does our 100 year life worth compare to 4 billion year Earth?
-It seems like a complete stillness as if clock for the universe just stopped for a nanosecond.
-But do we even know much about that incredibly miniscule and finite thing we call it life?
+Yes, we could be seen almost non-existential compared to the vast and infinite universe.
+What does our meager 100 year life worth compared to 4 billion year old Earth?
+100 year seems like a complete stillness as if the clock of the universe just stopped.
+But I want to ask how much we even know about that incredibly miniscule and finite micro nanosecond that was given to us life beings?

 Do you know how many species are living on Earth?
 8.7 million!
 And we probably can count only handful of them like our favorite animals in the zoo.
-Yet we think we know it all, all based on some books and articles written by other flawed and imperfect human beings.
+Yet we think we know it all, all based on some books and articles written by other very limited human beings.
 Better yet, even these findings are always challenged and debunked with more convincing discoveries.
 Because we heard things, we somehow think we know it all and dismiss the complexities conveniently and lazily.
 If we were to do our due diligence, there is so much more to be studied and discovered.
-It was only the recent 300 years that we started to learn earnestly about science and reasoning, about our planet Earth, discovered how to harness the stored energy like natural gas and oil, and electrons from the magnets to produce electricity, and peaking vaguely into the vastness of the universe via Hubble Telescope.
-Yet, because of this meager knowledge that we acquired from our other incredible fellow humans, somehow we think we know all there is to about this life, our surroundings, and the universe.
+It was only the recent 300 years that we started to learn earnestly about science and begin to reason, discovered how to harness the stored energy like natural gas and oil, and electrons from the magnets to produce electricity, and peeking vaguely into the vastness of the universe via Hubble Telescope.
+Yet, because of this meager knowledge that we acquired from our other incredible fellow humans, somehow we think we know all there is to know about this life and the universe.
 How cocky and arrogant are we?